 If Microsoft Shares are acquired under the ESPP, dividends may be paid with respect to those shares if Microsoft, in its discretion, declares a dividend.
-Any dividends paid will be subject to tax in Italy and to U.S. federal tax withheld at source.
+Any dividends paid will be subject to tax in Italy and to

+U.S. federal tax withheld at source.
 The Participating Employee may be entitled to a tax credit for the U.S. federal tax withheld.

 The Participating Employee will be subject to tax when he/she subsequently sells the Microsoft Shares purchased under the ESPP at a gain.
-The gain will be calculated as the difference between the sale price and the Purchase Price, or if the Microsoft Shares have already been subject to tax as employment income, the difference between the sale price and the sum of the Purchase Price and the amount already subject to taxation at purchase.
+The gain will be calculated as the difference between the sale price and the sum of the Purchase Price and the amount already subject to taxation at purchase.

-Alternatively, the Participating Employee may be able to elect to be subject to capital gains tax under one of two alternative capital gains tax regimes, both of which require the Participating Employee to deposit the shares acquired under the ESPP with a broker authorized by the Ministry of Finance.
+Alternatively, the Participating Employee may be able to elect to be subject to capital gains tax under one of two alternative capital gains tax regimes, both of which require the Participating Employee to deposit the Microsoft Shares acquired under the ESPP with a broker authorized by the Ministry of Finance.

-The Participating Employee's employer is required to withhold and report income tax and social insurance contributions (including applicable surcharges) when the Microsoft Shares are purchased, unless a tax exemption applies.
+The Participating Employee's employer is required to withhold and report income tax (including applicable surcharges) and social insurance contributions when the Microsoft Shares are purchased, unless a tax exemption applies and the income at purchase is offset by such exemption.
 It is the Participating Employee's responsibility to report and pay any taxes resulting from the sale of Microsoft Shares or receipt of any dividends.

-12.11 Netherlands Tax Consequences
+12.11 Dutch Tax Consequences

 The following summary is based on the income and social tax laws in effect in the Netherlands as of the date of this prospectus.
 Tax laws are complex and can change frequently.
-As a result, the information below may be out of date at the time the Participating Employee purchases Microsoft Shares, sells Microsoft Shares or receives dividends.
+As a result, the information below may be out of date at the time the Participating Employee purchases Microsoft Shares, sells Microsoft Shares or receives dividends7.